The Little Black Devil (LBD)

 The Schipperke was…

-Developed by Flemish fishermen as a watchdog on their canal barges or earthen vessels.
+Flemish fishermen developed him as a watchdog on canal barges or earthen vessels.
 Schipperke means “The Skipper” in the Flemish language.
 It was also his job to get rid of rats on the boat.
 He was adopted by shoemakers and other artisans as well.

 The Schipperke was first brought to America in 1888.
 He was recognized by the American Kennel Club shortly after, in 1904.
 A Schipperke Club of America was formed in 1929, which exists even today.